ttornike1991/home-work-assignment-1/README.md

-Homework assignment
+**Homework assignment**

-we have to make something like that with html
+We have to make something like that with html